-Conclusions and Recommendations
+Conclusions

 The Juvenile Rehabilitation and the juvenile courts continue to collaborate on implementing best practice approaches to better serve youth and families.
 A large part of these efforts has been increasing access and outcomes of evidence-based and research based programs to all youth.
 However, the juvenile justice system does not currently have a full complement of programs designed to meet the needs of all youth based on race, ethnicity, gender, and cultural differences or on differences in the complexity of youth needs.
 One potential area of focus is to look at a broader array of well-designed and effective programs that can respond to the needs of those youth that the current menu of programs cannot.
 Specifically regarding reducing racial and ethnic disparities, much more work has to be done.
-The collaborative work over the past three years between JR and the juvenile courts has the juvenile justice system in a better place with intentional efforts and conversations being had across the juvenile courts regarding fair access and outcomes for youth of color engaging in EBPs.
-These efforts will continue over the next two years and will be reported out to the Legislature annually.
-The Legislature may also want to consider new language regarding evaluation of racial and ethnic disparities across the entire juvenile justice system from entry to exit.
+The collaborative work over the past four years between JR and the juvenile courts has the juvenile justice system in a better place with intentional efforts and conversations being had across the juvenile courts regarding fair access and outcomes for youth of color engaging in EBPs.
+These efforts will continue over the next year and will be reported out to the Legislature annually.